-Professor Marianne Weil received her B.A. in sculpture from Goddard College in Vermont and M.F.A. in Sculpture from the School of Visual Arts, New York, where she studied with Michael Singer, Mary Miss and Louise Bourgeois.
-She continued her sculpture training as an apprentice to foundry artisans and stone carvers in Pietrasanta, Italy.
-Prior to her appointment at the College of Staten Island, Professor Weil taught sculpture at the State University of New York at Stony Brook and was Visiting Professor at Haverford College where she taught metal casting and sculpture.
-At Haverford, she received several Mellon seed grants for collaborative sculpture projects with faculty from Bryn Mawr and Swarthmore Colleges in art history, anthropology and archeology.
+Professor Marianne Weil received her B.A. (sculpture) from Goddard College, VT and M.F.A. (sculpture) from the School of Visual Arts, NY.
+She continued her training in Pietrasanta, Italy as an apprentice to both foundry artisans and stone carvers.
+Prior to her appointment at the College of Staten Island, Weil taught sculpture and metal casting at the State University of New York at Stony Brook (1997-2006) and at Haverford College, PA (2006-2009).
+Professor Weil is an Associate Professor of Sculpture and Studio Art Coordinator at the College of Staten Island.

 M.F.A.
 School of Visual Arts